UniStuttgart-VISUS/reCAPit/preprocessing/README.md

 > [!NOTE]
 > Please note that certain scripts depend on PyTorch.
-For best performance, it is recommended to run them on systems with GPU and CUDA capabilities.
+For best performance, it is recommended to run them on systems with a GPU and CUDA capabilities.
 Please make sure to install a PyTorch version that is compatible with the CUDA version available on your system.

 # Scripts